World Hepatitis Day 2019

 Imagine a future without hepatitis C. Can we achieve this in the Australian bleeding disorders community?

-New revolutionary hepatitis C treatments are now available in Australia.
+New revolutionary hepatitis C treatments are widely available in Australia.

 - Few if any side effects.